SeldonIO/seldon-core/doc/source/production/optimization.md

 ### Seldon Protocol Payload Types with REST and gRPC

+**Note**: Seldon has adopted the industry-standard Open Inference Protocol (OIP) and is no longer maintaining the Seldon and TensorFlow protocols.
+This transition allows for greater interoperability among various model serving runtimes, such as MLServer.
+To learn more about implementing OIP for model serving in Seldon Core 1, see [MLServer](https://docs.seldon.ai/mlserver).

+We strongly encourage you to adopt the OIP, which provides seamless integration across diverse model serving runtimes, supports the development of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.

 Depending on whether you want to use REST or gRPC and want to send tensor data the format of the request will have a deserialization/serialization cost in the python wrapper.
 This is investigated in a [python serialization notebook](../examples/python_serialization.html).

 The conclusions are: